 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.16% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Pulaski citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.93% of adults 25 and older in Pulaski have a college degree.
+The education level of Pulaski citizens is a little higher than the average for US cities and towns: 21.86% of adults in Pulaski have at least a bachelor's degree.

-The per capita income in Pulaski in 2010 was $25,487, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,948 for a family of four.
+The per capita income in Pulaski in 2018 was $24,923, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
+This equates to an annual income of $99,692 for a family of four.
 However, Pulaski contains both very wealthy and poor people as well.

 The people who call Pulaski home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pulaski residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pulaski include Polish, Irish, Belgian, and French .
+The greatest number of Pulaski residents report their race to be White, followed by Asian.
+Important ancestries of people in Pulaski include German, Polish, Norwegian, Irish, and Swedish.

 The most common language spoken in Pulaski is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.